-Modernly designed loft bathroom in Cromford
+Modernly designed attic bathroom in Cromford

 Loft Conversion Cromford